A complete overview of Gorgias OAuth: Setup, scopes, and a simpler path to integration

 Step 4: Swapping the Gorgias OAuth code for an access token

-Okay, this next part is the most technical bit.
 The app’s server takes that temporary "authorization_code" and sends a secure request back to Gorgias.
 This request includes the code, its "client_id", and its "client_secret" to prove it’s the real deal.
 If everything matches up, Gorgias sends back two important things: a short-lived "access_token" and a long-lived "refresh_token".
-The "access_token" is what the app uses to make API calls for you, and the "refresh_token" is used to get a new "access_token" when the old one expires (usually after 24 hours).
+The "access_token" is what the app uses to make API calls for you, and the "refresh_token" ensures the connection remains active.

 Understanding Gorgias OAuth scopes and permissions

-When it comes to security, scopes are probably the most important part of the Gorgias OAuth process.
+When it comes to security, scopes are a vital part of the Gorgias OAuth process.
 They define the exact permissions an app gets, making sure it only has access to the data and actions it truly needs to function.
 It's always a good idea to take a moment to review the scopes an app is requesting before you click authorize.
-Giving an app permissions that are too broad can create security risks you don't need.

 Here are a few common Gorgias scopes and what they let an app do:

-While these specific scopes give you great control, trying to manage them for several different custom-built tools can turn into a real headache.
+While these specific scopes give you great control, managing them for several different custom-built tools requires consistent attention.

-As you can see, setting up Gorgias OAuth manually is a technical, multi-step process.
-For most support teams, this creates a few pretty big hurdles:
+As you can see, setting up Gorgias OAuth manually is a detailed, technical process.
+For support teams, this often means:

-You need an engineer (and their time): The whole flow, from registering the app to making sure tokens get refreshed properly, requires dedicated engineering time and API knowledge.
-That's a resource that’s often in short supply.
+• You need engineering resources: The flow, from registering the app to ensuring tokens refresh properly, requires dedicated engineering time and API knowledge.

-But what if you could skip all that technical stuff? eesel AI is an AI platform designed to plug right into your helpdesk.
-Its Gorgias integration uses the same secure OAuth standard but boils the entire technical setup down to a single click.
-You connect your account, approve the permissions, and you’re done in a couple of minutes, not weeks.
+If you're looking for a simpler path, eesel AI is an AI platform designed to work alongside your helpdesk.
+Its Gorgias integration uses the same secure OAuth standard but simplifies the setup into a single click.
+You connect your account, approve the permissions, and you’re done in a couple of minutes.

 This approach is built on a few simple ideas:

-Get started in minutes, not months: You don't need to book a sales call or wait for a developer.
-You can sign up, connect your Gorgias account, and set up your AI agent all on your own.
+• Get started in minutes: You don't need to wait for a developer.
+You can sign up, connect your Gorgias account, and set up your AI agent on your own.

-You get full control from a simple dashboard, no coding required: Once you're connected, eesel AI’s dashboard gives you complete control.
-You can decide exactly how the AI interacts with your tickets, whether that’s answering common questions, triaging requests, or escalating to a human, all without writing a line of code.
+• Full control from a simple dashboard: Once you're connected, eesel AI’s dashboard gives you control.
+You can decide how the AI interacts with your tickets, whether that’s answering questions, triaging requests, or escalating to a human.

-Bring all your knowledge together: A smart AI needs access to good information.
-Beyond learning from your Gorgias tickets, eesel AI can also connect to your other knowledge sources like Confluence, Google Docs, and your help center to get the full picture.
+• Bring all your knowledge together: Beyond learning from your Gorgias tickets, eesel AI can also connect to your other knowledge sources like Confluence, Google Docs, and your help center.

 Comparing pricing models: Gorgias AI vs. eesel AI

-Gorgias has its own native AI Agent, but its pricing can make your monthly bill hard to predict.
+Gorgias offers a mature native AI Agent, and its pricing is designed to match different team sizes.
 The AI features are an add-on to their standard plans and are priced per resolution.
-This means you pay for every conversation the AI fully automates, which can lead to a surprisingly high bill when you're busy.
+This model ensures you pay for the specific value of successfully resolved conversations.

 Here's a quick look at how their pricing works: